 The Secure Retention of Records of Personal Health Information on Mobile Devices Policy states that personal health information will not be stored on mobile computing equipment except in very specific and exceptional circumstances.
 Personal health information in the custody and control of BORN may be accessed remotely only where an agent is accessing personal health information for the purpose of using the data for registry purposes.
 In order to retain personal health information on a mobile device or to access personal health information remotely, the agent must make a request to the Privacy Officer.
-If approval is obtained, the agent must first sign the Agreement for Use of Mobile Devices/Remote Access, which requires the agent to adhere to specific conditions, including not remotely accessing or retaining personal health information on the mobile device if other information, such as de-identified or aggregate information, will serve the purpose and not retaining or accessing personal health information for longer than necessary to meet the identified purpose.
+If approval is obtained, the agent must first sign the Agreement for Use of Mobile Devices/Remote Access, which requires the agent to adhere to specific conditions, including not remotely accessing or retaining personal health information, will serve the purpose and not retaining or accessing personal health information for longer than necessary to meet the identified purpose.
 The Privacy Officer enters all approvals in the Log of Agent Use of Mobile Devices/Remote Access.